x29a/nec_terrain_root/terroot/README.md

 ## Rooting
 After all steps have been performed, the phone has to be unplugged from USB, then turned off.
 Now press the volume down button (as if entering recovery) until you see the AT&T logo.
 Now the custom boot should fire up which enables read/write access to /system.

+In order to have permanent root, one needs to install the "su" binary along with some management software like superuser or SuperSU.

+Terroot features a basic version, when booted into readwrite /system, performing step 6 will install su and superuser.apk.

-In order to have permanent root, this would be a good time to install a current version of SuperSU and ADBD Insecure.
+This would be a good time to install a current version of SuperSU and ADBD Insecure from the PlayStore.

 Also, removing bloatware is now possible.